safesoftware/FMETraining/ServerAdmin6Migration/Exercise1_Migration.md

 <br>**4) Backup Log Files**
 <br>Like configuration files, FME Server Log Files are not automatically backed up.

-FME Server log files can be found on the *Resources* page of the Web User Interface in the *Logs* folder.
+FME Server log files can be found on the *Resources* page of the web interface in the *Logs* folder.

 For this exercise, we will backup only a couple of the log files.
 Go to **Resources &gt; Logs &gt; core &gt; current** and place a checkmark in the boxes beside *fmeconfiguration.log*, *fmeconnection.log*, and *fmeprocessmonitorcore.log*.